 Our mothers have a huge impact on who we are and on the choices we make, right down to what we eat.
 Her voice stays in our head from childhood – haunting and motivating us at the same time.
 But we have more than our mother’s voice driving our behaviors and choices in life.
-We also have the affects of her nutritional choices, and that influence started long before we were born.
+We also have the effects of her nutritional choices, and that influence started long before we were born.

 Studies show that vaginal births decrease infections in infants because the mother passes along beneficial microbial bacteria during delivery.
-Additionally, beneficial bacteria contained within the mother’s GI tract support the increased energy demands required for development and growth of the fetus and provide a solid foundation for the infant’s gut microbiome.
+Additionally, beneficial bacteria contained within the mother’s GI tract support the increased energy demands required for the development and growth of the fetus and provide a solid foundation for the infant’s gut microbiome.
 There also seems to be a connection between the microbial balance of breast milk and the establishment of the microbiome of the infant.

-Prenatal care with an overall health and nutritional approach are important because a mother’s diet influences the developing fetus at conception.
+Prenatal care with an overall health and nutritional approach is important because a mother’s diet influences the developing fetus at conception.
 If you or someone you know plans to become pregnant, talk with a doctor about establishing a healthy diet and lifestyle before pregnancy.
 It’s smart to get a head start on a healthy gut for both you and your unborn child!

 *The exact mechanisms by which this complex interaction occurred have been poorly defined.